robindavidgames/ci-project04/README.md

 ## Setup and Deployment

-To setup the project, I followed the example in the I Think Therefore I Blog module.

 Django was installed at beginning of project using the command:

     pip3 install Django==3.2 gunicorn

 Deployment at the start of the project following I Think Therefore I Blog example.
-Refer to the [cheatsheet](https://docs.google.com/document/d/1P5CWvS5cYalkQOLeQiijpSViDPogtKM7ZGyqK-yehhQ/edit) for further details..
+Refer to the [cheatsheet](https://docs.google.com/document/d/1P5CWvS5cYalkQOLeQiijpSViDPogtKM7ZGyqK-yehhQ/edit) for further details.

-1. Create env.py to hold secret keys
+1. Create env.py to hold secret keys.
-2. Hook up Heroku and ensure that it is holding my secret key and database URL
+2. Hook up Heroku and ensure that it is holding my secret key and database URL.
-3. Connect Cloudinary and ensure those setting are also in the Heroku variables
+3. Connect Cloudinary and ensure those setting are also in the Heroku variables.
 4. In Heroku, connect to the GitPod respository for this project and click deploy for the main branch.

-5. THEN BUILD PROJECT
+At this point, I built the project.
+Running "git push" would cause the deployed site to automatically update.

-6. before final deployment, make sure the debug flag in settings.py is set to false.
+5. Before final deployment, I made sure the 'Debug' flag in settings.py was set to 'False'.
-7. Also X_FRAME_OPTIONS = 'SAMEORIGIN' so that summernote can run in the deployed version.
+6. Also, in the same file, ensure that X_FRAME_OPTIONS = 'SAMEORIGIN' so that summernote can run in the deployed version.
-8. remove DISABLE_COLLECTSTATIC config var in Heroku.
+7. Remove DISABLE_COLLECTSTATIC config var in Heroku.
-9. Deploy branch again in Heroku.
+8. Deploy branch again in Heroku.

 From the I Think Therefore I Blog tutorial, I installed Summernote to provide a WYSIWYG editor in Django dashboard.
 Using the command:

     pip3 install django-summernote

 I installed Bootstrap using guidance from https://getbootstrap.com/docs/5.1/getting-started/introduction/